RieraULL/OPS-Benchmark/README.md

 ## Citation

-If you use any of the instances, generation tools, or solution data contained in this repository, please cite the following publication:
+If you use any of the instances, or solution data contained in this repository, please cite the following publication:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17557917.svg)](https://doi.org/10.5281/zenodo.17557917)